wonderflow-bv/bowling-game-kata/README.md

 **IMPORTANT:** Implement the requirements focusing on **writing the best code** you can produce.

-**CODE SUBMISSION:** Add the code to your own Github account and send us the link.
+**CODE SUBMISSION:** Add the code to your own GitHub account and send us the link.